Jasur Hasanov (footballer, born 1989)

-Jasur Jumamurotovich Hasanov (born 24 July 1989) is an Uzbekistani association footballer who currently plays for FC Dinamo Samarqand and the Uzbekistan national team.
-He plays as a defender.
+Jasur Jumamurotovich Hasanov (born 24 July 1989) is an Uzbekistani professional association footballer who plays as a midfielder for Uzbekistan Super League club Buxoro and the Uzbekistan national team.

 Career

 He signed for FK Buxoro in 2008 and has since gone on to be an integral part of their squad.

 International career

 Hasanov has represented Uzbekistan at several international levels.
 He represented Uzbekistan in the 2009 FIFA U-20 World Cup playing against Ghana, England and Uruguay, however Uzbekistan failed to qualify past the group stage.
 He made his debut for the Senior national team in the upset 1–0 win over Japan in the third round of World Cup qualifying.
 His first goal for Uzbekistan came during the Fourth Round qualifying against Lebanon in a 1–1 draw.